 During her years in ministry in Missouri Anne served faithfully on the Diocesan Council, as member of the Commission on Ministry, and as chaplain to the Board of the Episcopal Church Women.
 While in Tennessee she served that diocese on the Commission on Ministry, as chaplain to the diocesan Daughters of the King, and chaplain to the annual icon-writing workshop hosted by the Sacred Space for the Arts program of Christ Church Cathedral, Nashville.

 In 2012 Anne was invested in the Chaplain Corps of the Sovereign Military Order of the Temple of Jerusalem, Autonomous Grand Priory of the United States of America (GPUSA) where she served as chaplain to the Priory of Saint Andrew in the Order from 2012-2019.
 In 2018 she was appointed Deputy Grand Chaplain for GPUSA, and in 2020 she was appointed Grand Editeur.
 In 2022 she was appointed Chaplain to the Priory of St. David of Wales of New England, for whom she also serves as Priory Editor.

 Her soul is fed through a wide variety of creative outlets; all things Scottish—especially music, dance, and sheep; the pursuit of unraveling genealogical mysteries in her own and her husband’s family trees; writing; serving as “rescue transport” for animal rescue groups, and time spent in prayerful reflection on and engagement with the sacred.
-She is a regular contributor to the blog RevGalBlogPals, an ecumenical forum for sharing, education, empowerment, and enrichment for women clergy around the world.
-She recently completed a term on the Board of Directors of Clan MacFarlane Worldwide, and with her husband has enjoyed hosting the MacFarlane clan tent at various Highland Games in the southeast.
+She was a regular contributor to the blog RevGalBlogPals, an ecumenical forum for sharing, education, empowerment, and enrichment for women clergy around the world from 2017-2021.
+She also served a term on the Board of Directors of Clan MacFarlane Worldwide from 2015-2018, and with her husband enjoyed hosting the MacFarlane clan tent at various Highland Games in the southeast.

 Anne is married to Kenneth Fraley, Sr., has a step-daughter and –son, and seven grandsons.
 Anne and Ken share their lives with two dogs that provide assorted entertainment and abundant affection.